 Students who start their career preparation early have a greater chance of achieving their goals.

-The JCU Careers and Employability team can help prospective, current and graduate students with career decision making and action plans, graduate information, job search strategies, job application checking and LinkedIn profile development.
+The JCU Careers and Employability team can help prospective, current and graduate students with career planning and preparation, graduate information, job search and application support, resume, cover letter and LinkedIn assistance, and industry and employer events.

-Make sure you visit Job Ready, which consists of a range of employability actions you can complete for each stage of your degree and the Career Development Program, consisting of online career modules to assist with transitioning to professional employment.
+Make sure you visit Job Ready, which consists of a range of employability actions you can complete for each stage of your degree and Employability Edge, a series of self-paced modules designed to assist you with career exploration, enhance your employability, and support your transition into professional employment.

 Visit the Careers and Employability website for a variety of useful resources or contact them on (07) 4781 4711 or email firstname.lastname@example.org.